wipfli/positioned-glyph-font/README.md

 ## Steps

 Download Devanagari corpus from https://github.com/wipfli/word-corpus to the `corpus` folder.
+You should get the following 3 files:

+- `corpus/osm-devanagari-corpus.txt`
+- `corpus/wikidata-devanagari-corpus.txt`
+- `corpus/wikipedia-devanagari-corpus.txt`

 There is a docker image with the dependencies for Raqm, Harfbuzz, and font-maker.